TypeScript 4.0

 --incremental with --noEmit

-TypeScript 4.0 allows us to use the noEmit flag when while still leveraging incremental compiles.
+TypeScript 4.0 allows us to use the noEmit flag while still leveraging incremental compiles.
 This was previously not allowed, as incremental needs to emit a .tsbuildinfo files; however, the use-case to enable faster incremental builds is important enough to enable for all users.

 For more details, you can see the implementing pull request.